ajitzero/eleventy-blog-portfolio-v1/uses.md

 ### Software
 - **Editors:**
-  - VSCode for Web & Flutter, as a sort of IDE.
+  - VSCode, as a sort of IDE.
   - Sublime Text 3 for competitive programming or small edits.
   - Vim (!) for short & sweet edits.
 - **Terminal:** iTerm2 with [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh).